kensiprell/ktorio.github.io/quickstart/quickstart/gradle.md

 maven { url "https://dl.bintray.com/kotlin/ktor" }
 ```

-Visit [Bintray](https://bintray.com/kotlin/ktor/ktor) and determine the latest version of ktor.
+Visit [Bintray](https://bintray.com/kotlin/ktor/ktor) to determine the latest version of Ktor.
 In this case it is `{{site.ktor_version}}`.

-You have to specify that version in each Ktor artifact reference,
-and to avoid repetitions, you can specify that version in an extra property
-in the `buildscript` block (or in a `gradle.properties` file) for using it later:
+You have to specify that version in each Ktor artifact reference, and to avoid repetition you can specify that version in an extra property in the `buildscript` block (or in a `gradle.properties` file) for later use:

 ```groovy
 ext.ktor_version = '{{site.ktor_version}}'